Licensed Materials & Services on Campus

 Queen's has made the decision to move forward without an Access Copyright licence.
 If you want to make material available for your class, please ensure that third party copyrighted materials (such as book chapters and articles) have either been licensed for use or fall under an exception or limitation in Canadian Copyright law.

-Note: Both the Queen's Campus Bookstore and the AMS Publishing and Copy Centre are independent from Queen's and have their own licensing agreements with Access Copyright.
-For more information, see the Campus Bookstore and the AMS Publishing and Copy Centre section on this page.
+Note: Both the Queen's Campus Bookstore and the AMS Printing and Copy Centre are independent from Queen's and have their own licensing agreements with Access Copyright.
+For more information, see the Campus Bookstore and the AMS Printing and Copy Centre section on this page.

 Each one of these licenses is different: The Queen's library has a database that allows you to find out exactly what is permitted under the terms of the licensing agreements that we have with each database provider (see Licensing Database).
 Contact the Copyright Advisory Office if you have questions related to the terms of the licensing agreements between the Queen's University Library and a specific database provider.
 For most of these databases, we recommend providing a link to the material in the library catalogue.